Read This First

 Prompt 1: Is the arbitrary threshold for statistical significance usually set at a 0.05 p-value the optimal way to indicate a significant relationship between two variables?
 Have other metrics for significance been proposed?

-The central claim is this: The use of a p-value threshold of 0.05 as the standard for statistical significance is a convention that originated from the work of Ronald Fisher in the early 20th century.
+In plain terms: The use of a p-value threshold of 0.05 as the standard for statistical significance is a convention that originated from the work of Ronald Fisher in the early 20th century.

 The main critique is that the 0.05 threshold can be arbitrary and may not suit all research contexts.
 It can lead to overemphasizing the importance of a specific p-value (e.g., 0.049 is deemed significant, while 0.051 is not) without considering the effect size, research design, data quality, or the broader context of the study.
 Additionally, the reliance on the 0.05 threshold may contribute to issues like p-hacking (manipulating data to achieve a p-value below the significance threshold) and publication bias (the tendency to only publish studies with significant results).

-Adjusting the P-value Threshold : Some fields and studies may use more stringent thresholds (e.g., 0.01 or 0.001) to claim statistical significance, especially in contexts where the cost of a false positive is high.
-Confidence Intervals : Presenting confidence intervals alongside p-values provides a range of plausible values for the effect size, offering more information about the precision of the estimate.
-Bayesian Statistics : Bayesian methods incorporate prior knowledge along with the current data to compute the probability of a hypothesis.
+Adjusting the P-value Threshold: Some fields and studies may use more stringent thresholds (e.g., 0.01 or 0.001) to claim statistical significance, especially in contexts where the cost of a false positive is high.
+Confidence Intervals: Presenting confidence intervals alongside p-values provides a range of plausible values for the effect size, offering more information about the precision of the estimate.
+Bayesian Statistics: Bayesian methods incorporate prior knowledge along with the current data to compute the probability of a hypothesis.
 This approach can provide a more nuanced understanding of the evidence in favor or against a hypothesis.
-Effect Size and Power Analysis : Emphasizing effect size and conducting power analysis can help researchers understand the practical significance of their findings, not just whether they are statistically significant.
-Pre-registration of Studies : Pre-registering hypotheses, methods, and analyses before data collection can help mitigate selective reporting and p-hacking, emphasizing the robustness of findings over the attainment of a specific p-value.
+Effect Size and Power Analysis: Emphasizing effect size and conducting power analysis can help researchers understand the practical significance of their findings, not just whether they are statistically significant.
+Pre-registration of Studies: Pre-registering hypotheses, methods, and analyses before data collection can help mitigate selective reporting and p-hacking, emphasizing the robustness of findings over the attainment of a specific p-value.

 Some fields and studies may use more stringent thresholds (e.g., 0.01 or 0.001) to claim statistical significance, especially in contexts where the cost of a false positive is high.